Jahia/moonstone/src/components/Dropdown/Dropdown.md

 To hide the menu click on an item of the list or click outside to it The selected item has a specific design
 Items can be grouped with a title

+## Dropdown Options with Images
+To use image dropdown options, ensure that the data has an `image` property and `imageSize` property in addition to the `label` and any other properties you which to pass in.

+The value of the `image` property should be an `img` HTML element.